-- · Correct l to $l\star$ in two places in § 5.4.1.3 'MerkleCRH^{Sapling} Hash Function' on p.
+- Add a clarification in §7.1.2 'Transaction Consensus Rules' on p.
+89 that after Heartwood and before Canopy activation, Sapling outputs of a coinbase transaction MUST have note plaintext lead byte equal to 0x01.
+This was implied by the existing rule that such outputs MUST decrypt successfully with an all-zero outgoing viewing key. - · Correct l to $l\star$ in two places in § 5.4.1.3 'MerkleCRH 'MerkleCRH Hash Function' on p.
 59. - Correct an erroneous statement in § 3.4 'Transactions and Treestates' on p.
-15 that claimed transaction IDs are not part of the consensus protocol.
+16 that claimed transaction IDs are not part of the consensus protocol.

-- Describe transaction IDs in § 3.4 'Transactions and Treestates' on p.
-15. - · Add a section §7.1.1 'Transaction Identifiers' on p.
+- · Describe transaction IDs in § 3.4 'Transactions and Treestates' on p.
+16. - · Add a section §7.1.1 'Transaction Identifiers' on p.
 89 on how to compute transaction IDs. - Split the transaction-related consensus rules into their own subsection §7.1.2 'Transaction Consensus Rules' on p.
 89, for more precise cross-referencing.